“Your environment is part of your personality. For me, living in the country helps keep my mind balanced.”

 Humans have always sought shelter from the elements.
-We all seek to have indoor spaces that we feel comfortable and safe to live in.
-But getting outside and spending time outdoors in the natural environment can also be good for mental health.
+We all seek to have indoor spaces that are comfortable and safe to live in.
+But going outside and spending time in nature can be just as important for our physical and mental health.

-For more information on wellbeing, take a look at our pages on connectedness and meaningful life.
+For more information, take a look at our pages on connectedness and meaningful life.